Star Wars: Episode III – Revenge of the Sith: The Clone Wars

 The 2008 animated film and subsequent television series fill the three-year gap between the events of Attack of the Clones and Revenge of the Sith.
 A number of plot threads initially developed for inclusion in Revenge of the Sith were instead incorporated into The Clone Wars.
 These include Boba Fett's revenge plot against Mace Windu for his father Jango's death, and the solving of the mystery behind deceased Jedi Master Sifo-Dyas which was introduced in Attack of the Clones.
 The final four episodes of the series take place concurrently with Revenge of the Sith.
-Several scenes from the film were recreated and expanded for these episodes in order to showcase the whereabouts of Anakin Skywalker's former Padawan Ahsoka Tano during the events of the film.
-While Ahsoka was a major character in The Clone Wars, she is not referenced in Revenge of the Sith as the character had not yet been created at the time.
+Several scenes from the film were recreated and expanded for these episodes in order to showcase the whereabouts of Anakin's former Padawan Ahsoka Tano during the events of the film, while also showing Anakin and Obi-Wan's whereabouts just prior to the film's opening scene.
+While Ahsoka was a major character in The Clone Wars, she is not referenced in Revenge of the Sith as the character had not yet been created at the time that the film was written.